How to Help Your Employees Turn Off Work and Sleep Better

 Right now, your employees are likely working full-time from home and have to reconcile work and family obligations every day.
 They’re faced with new challenges and new routines.
-And even though they’re not in the office, they need your help now more than ever as stay-at-home (and, therefore, work from home) orders remain in place.
-Helping your employees mitigate their stress level and build good sleep habits will keep them healthy and focused.
+And even though they’re not in the office, they need your help now more than ever as stay-at-home (and, therefore, work-from-home) orders remain in place.
+Helping your employees mitigate their stress levels and build good sleep habits will keep them healthy and focused.
 Start by sharing these three tips:

 Establish a Solid Work-From-Home Routine

 Encourage your employees to set up a daily routine that includes morning workouts or walks, getting ready as if going to the office, or having virtual coffees with co-workers.

 And remind them to honor the end-of-day routines, too.
 Working from home can make turning off work difficult.
 Suggest that employees put away their laptops at the end of the day, to make a visual difference between work time and family time.
 Taking a walk right after the last task of the day can also be a good way to help them mentally make the switch.

 Regular exercise is a great way to reduce stress and can contribute to more sound and restful sleep.
 Regular physical activity increases time spent in deep sleep, the most physically restorative sleep phase.
 Deep sleep helps to boost immune function, support cardiac health, and control stress and anxiety.